Danny Scudero

-Danny Scudero is an American football wide receiver for the San Jose State Spartans.
-He previously played for the Sacramento State Hornets.
+Danny Scudero is an American football wide receiver for the Colorado Buffaloes.
+He previously played for the Sacramento State Hornets and San Jose State Spartans.

-Early life and high school
+Early life

-Scudero attended high school at Archbishop Mitty located in San Jose, California.
-Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the Sacramento State Hornets.
+Scudero attended Archbishop Mitty High School in San Jose, California.
+He was rated as a three-star recruit, and committed to play college football for the Sacramento State Hornets.

 College career

-Sacramento State

-During his two seasons at Sacramento State, Scudero redshirted in 2023, then became a starter in 2024, hauling in 52 passes for 664 yards and five touchdowns.
-For his performance he was named to the FCS all-American team.
-After the conclusion of the 2024 season, he decided to enter his name into the NCAA transfer portal.
+After redshirting in 2023, Scudero became a starter for Sacramento State in 2024, hauling in 52 passes for 664 yards and five touchdowns.
+He was named to the FCS all-American team.
+After the conclusion of the 2024 season, he entered his name into the NCAA transfer portal.

-San Jose State

 Scudero transferred to play for the San Jose State Spartans.
-In week one of the 2025 season, he hauled in nine receptions for 189 yards and a touchdown against Central Michigan.
-In week two, Scudero tallied seven catches for 60 yards in a loss to Texas.
-In week six, he notched seven receptions for 151 yards and a touchdown in a victory over New Mexico.
+In the 2025 season opener, he hauled in nine receptions for 189 yards and a touchdown against Central Michigan.
+In week 2, Scudero tallied seven catches for 60 yards in a loss to Texas.
+In week 6, he notched seven receptions for 151 yards and a touchdown in a victory over New Mexico.
+Scudero brought in 1291 receiving yards, which was the most receiving yards for the regular season in the nation.
+After the conclusion of the 2025 season, he entered his name into the NCAA transfer portal for a second time.

+On January 4, 2026, Scudero announced he would transfer to Colorado.